Are you interested in learning web development? Good, because now is the best time to learn how to become a web developer.

-Online courses have become a very popular source of learning for web developers in recent years.
-There are many free and paid courses, programs, and certifications available online.
-We’ll provide some recommendations later on.
+Online courses have become very popular in recent years.
+There are many free and paid web development courses, programs, and certifications available online and we’ll provide some recommendations later on.

-As the name suggests, coding bootcamps are rigorous, meant to get you career-ready in a short amount of time — most take around three to five months.
+As the name suggests, coding boot camps are rigorous, and meant to get you career-ready in a short amount of time — most take around three to five months.
 They also cost more than online courses, typically between $10,000 and $15,000.
 However, you’ll have the benefit of working with classmates learning alongside you, as well as mentors to guide your learning.
-Many bootcamps also offer career resources for alumni to help them find work after graduating.
+Many boot camps also offer career resources for alumni to help them find work after graduating.